 Referring to the diagram below, the sliding piston and the operating slide operation are affected by mineral deposits.

 Therefore, preventative maintenance of disc-stack centrifuges is more important than that of a decanter or other types of centrifuges.

-A self-cleaning disc-stack centrifuge requires clean water for the operation of its sludge discharge mechanism.
+A self-cleaning disc-stack centrifuge requires clean water to operate its sludge discharge mechanism.
 This operating water operates the hydraulic mechanism within the underside of the rotating bowl.

-In summary, the above-mentioned disadvantages of the disc-stack centrifuge should be considered along with the advantages before centrifuge selection.
+In summary, the disadvantages of the disc-stack centrifuge should be considered, along with the advantages, before centrifuge selection.
 The workarounds to some of these limitations are equally important and can mitigate some of the disadvantages.